tumpio/requestcontrol/_locales/en/manual.md

   ------------- -------------------------------------------------------------------
   \*            Match any path.
   *path/a/b/*   Match exact path "path/a/b/".
-  *\*/b/\**     Match path that contains a component "b" somewhere in the middle.
+  *\*b\**       Match path that contains a component "b" somewhere in the middle.
   ------------- -------------------------------------------------------------------

 Request Types
 -------------

-Filter requests based on the type of the request.
+Filter requests based on the type of a request.
 A type represents the requested resource.
 Rule can apply from one to many types or any type.
 All possible types are listed below.